 Address: Vo Thi Sau Street, Duong Dong, Phu Quoc island

 5. Take the Phu Quoc Cable Car

-The Phu Quoc Cable Car is an oversea cable car and is the longest and continuous 3 cable aerial car system in the world.
+The Phu Quoc Cable Car is an oversea cable car.
+It is the longest and most continuous three-cable aerial car system in the world.
 It’s located on the southwestern tip of the island.
-Your journey will begin on Phu Quoc island at An Thoi and your ride will last for about 15 minutes, ending at Hon Thom Island (also known as “Pineapple Island”).
+Your journey will begin on Phu Quoc island at An Thoi.
+Your ride will last for about 15 minutes, ending at Hon Thom Island (also known as “Pineapple Island”).

-During your cable car ride you’ll enjoy 360° views of the An Thoi Archipelago filled with tiny islands and vibrant turquoise water.
-Just make sure you go on a day when the weather is clear so you get the best views from your seat!
+During your cable car ride, you’ll enjoy 360° views of the An Thoi Archipelago filled with tiny islands and vibrant turquoise water.
+Just make sure you go on a day when the weather is clear.
+That way you get the best views from your seat!

 Adults over 1.3 meters will pay 500,000 VND/person, children 1-1.3 meters will pay 350,000 VND, and children under 1 meter ride free.